widelang/draft/README.md

 Thing..doSomething()
 ```

-But that's by design, Javascript doesn't make distinction between public and static and PHP, C++, Rust `::` would be too much for the visual flow.
+But that's by design because other language that use `.` may not make the distinction between static.
+PHP and Rust use `::`, but in Wide it has other purpose: Traits!

 ```lua
 .Thing <